aenniw/ARDUINO/skarsta/docs/panel-v2.md

   </details>

 - Insert them to top panel part and test if buttons clicks without any issue (cleanup holes if needed)
-- Add super glue underneath each switch for stability
+- Add superglue underneath each switch for stability
   <details>
     <summary>Front case panel</summary>
     <p align="center">